jamie-allen/chariot_day_2012/scala/preso/presentation.md

 * Category Theory

 !SLIDE transition=fade
 # Object Oriented Features
-.notes Laziness is good for reducing initial instantiation time, reducing initial footprint, resolve ordering issues.
-But there is a cost in a guard field and synchronization, ensuring it is created when necessary.
-By-name parameters are evaluated every time they are referenced within the method they are passed to.

-* Default parameter values
+.notes Everything is an object.

+!SLIDE transition=fade
+# Default Parameter Values

     class Address(val State = "PA")

+!SLIDE transition=fade
-* Named parameters
+# Named Parameters

     new Person(lastName = "Allen")

-* By-name parameters
+!SLIDE transition=fade
+# By-Name Parameters
+.notes By-name parameters are evaluated every time they are referenced within the method they are passed to.

 	def doSomething(t: => Long) = {
 		println(t)
 		println(t)
 	}

+!SLIDE transition=fade
-* Lazy definition
+# Lazy Definition
+.notes Laziness is good for reducing initial instantiation time, reducing initial footprint, resolve ordering issues.
+But there is a cost in a guard field and synchronization, ensuring it is created when necessary.

 	lazy val calculatedValue = (some big, expensive calcuation)

 !SLIDE transition=fade
 # Imports

-* Can be anywhere in a class
-* Allow for selecting multiple classes from a package
+.notes Can be anywhere in a class, embedded in code, allow for selecting multiple classes from a package, aliasing

-* Aliasing, to rename an imported type and avoid confusion import scala.collection.mutable.{Map => MMap}
+	import scala.collection.mutable.{Map => MMap}
 	import scala.collection.immutable.Map

 !SLIDE transition=fade
 # Objects

 * Singletons within a JVM, no private constructor histrionics
 * Companion Objects, used for factories and constants

 !SLIDE transition=fade
 # Case Classes

-* DTOs done right
-* All class parameters are immutable
-* Cannot be extended
-* equals() and hashCode() with no annoyance
+.notes DTOs done right, all class parameters are immutable, cannot be extended, equals() and hashCode() with no annoyance

 	case class Person(firstName: String, lastName: String)